ckcr4lyf/stdinman/README.md

 Many thanks to Enitoni for [pulseshitter](https://github.com/Enitoni/pulseshitter), which was my inspiration for this project.

 Also thanks to the amazing developers of [serenity](https://github.com/serenity-rs/serenity/) & [songbird](https://github.com/serenity-rs/songbird/) , for making working with Discord bots and streaming audio in Rust so easy.

+## Setting up the Discord Bot

+### Creating the Bot

+Log into your Discord account in your browser, and then go to their developer portal: https://discord.com/developers/applications .

+Next create a "new application", and give it any name you want.

+In the "App Management" page, click on "Bot", then click "Reset Token"

+TODO: IMAGE

+Copy this token somewhere, this is needed for `stdinman` to authenticate as the bot.

+### Inviting the bot to a server

+From the same developer portal, we will generate an invite link.
+Click "OAuth2", then "URL Generator".
+In the "Scopes" section, select "bot", and then in "Bot Permissions", select "Connect" and "Speak", and then copy the URL.
+You can now use this URL to invite the bot to your server.

+TODO: IMAGE

+### Getting the voice channel ID

+In your server, go to the hover over the voice channel an click on "Open Chat".
+The Channel ID is the second number in the URL.

+Alternatively, enable "Developer Mode" under Advanced settings in your Discord account, then you can just right-click the voice channel and copy the ID.